nextcloud/documentation/user_manual/files/gallery_app.rst

    is no `description_link`
    description_link: readme.md
    copyright: Copyright 2003-2016 [interfaSys sàrl](http://www.interfasys.ch),
    Switzerland
    copyright_link: copyright.md
    inherit: yes
  sorting:
    type: date
    order: des
    inherit: yes

+.. _supported_variables_label:

 Supported Variables
 ^^^^^^^^^^^^^^^^^^^

-**Global features**
+**Global Features**

-Used to configure the app.
-Only supported if the ownCloud administrator places a `gallery.cnf` in the root of the instance.
+Place this in your root ownCloud folder, which is your Home folder.

-* **external_shares**: Set to **yes** in your root configuration file if you want to be able to load images stored on external locations, when using the **files_external** app.
+* **external_shares**: Set to **yes** in your root configuration file if you want to load images stored on external locations, when using the **files_external** app.
-* **native_svg**: Set to **yes** in your root configuration file if you want to be able to see SVG images rendered by the browser.
+* **native_svg**: Set to **yes** in your root configuration file to enable rendering SVG images in your browser.
 This may represent a security risk if you can't fully trust your SVG files.
-* **background_colour_toggle**: Set to **yes** in your root configuration file if you want to have an additional button in the slideshow, enabling users to toggle the colour of the background of transparent images between black and white.
+* **background_colour_toggle**: Set to **yes** in your root configuration file to enable a button that toggles between black and white backgrounds on transparent images.

 .. note:: External shares are 20-50 times slower than local shares.
 Be prepared to wait a long time before being able to see all the images contained in a shared album.

-**Album configuration**
+**Album Configuration**

 Each album can be individually configured using the following configuration sections.
-It's possible to use the **inherit** parameter to make sure all sub-albums are configured the same way.
+Use the **inherit** parameter to pass configurations on to sub-albums.

 **Design**